 Scombroid fish poisoning, or histamine fish poisoning, is a syndrome resembling an allergic reaction that occurs after eating fish contaminated with high levels of histamine.

 - Handling Fresh Caught Fish: Clemson

 Clemson Cooperative Extension's fact sheet about maintaining quality in your catch.

 - Fresh and Frozen Seafood: Selecting and Serving it Safely: FDA

 Fact Sheet about nutrition and safety, shopping, storing, preparing, serving, and eating seafood.

-- What You Need to Know About Mercury in Fish and Shellfish: FDA
+- What You Need to Know About Mercury in Fish and Shellfish: EPA

 FDA advice for women who might become pregnant, women who are pregnant, nursing mothers, and young children.